davelongdev/dave-long-web-studio/content/services.md

 Many people make thier fist website using a website builder like Squarespace, Wix, Webflow, or Canva.
 Services like these offer a web portal in which you can use existing templates and create a website without knowing any computer programming.
-Even so, sometimes it's nice to have some help or advice on things programming, writing content, website design, search engine optimization (SEO), or website performance.
+Even so, sometimes it's nice to have some help or advice on things like programming, writing content, website design, search engine optimization (SEO), or website performance.

 <br>